 I am not a U.S. citizen and I do not have a green card.
-Can I still get help with housing?
+Can I still get public housing?

 You can get help from housing programs that are paid for by the state of Massachusetts.
 Massachusetts housing programs do not require citizenship or green cards.